jfeltz/dash-haskell/README.md

 IDE Configuration
 =================
-To use the generated docsets , you will need a plugin for your particular IDE which can access them.
+To use the generated docsets, you will need a plugin for your particular IDE which can access them.

 * **Emacs**